raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-16-on-leadership-and-coaching.md

             - people to seek information that confirms what they want to believe

         + **Decision Fatigue**
-            - **figure out what decisions need to be made** at the beginning of the week, and they get ready for thos moments
+            - **figure out what decisions need to be made** at the beginning of the week, and they get ready for those moments
             - **be ready for the big stuff**

         + Common information effect